 Once you have charged it with money, you will have to validate it once you get on and off the bus or subway.

-Seoul City Pass is another option for when you won’t be traveling outside of the capital city.
+Discover Seoul Pass is another option for when you won’t be traveling outside of the capital city.
 It offers free unlimited transportation for 24, 48, or 72-hour, along with free entry to 40+ attractions and discounts to over 60 attractions.

 Traveling between cities is easily done by train.
 KTX is extremely fast and can get you from the north of South Korea to the south in roughly 2.5 hours.
 Buy your tickets online ahead of time if you want to get the best prices.